TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 If you get errors after [importing the projects into Eclipse](https://tudelft-in4303.github.io/assignments/ms1/lab1.html#importing-projects-into-eclipse) you should build the project by choosing *Project > Build All* from the menu.

-# Testing Syntax Definition

-##### How do I get started?

-1. Create a Spoofax editor project ([instructions](https://github.com/TUDelft-IN4303/assignments/tree/master/milestone1-editor#initial-spoofax-project)) and a test project ([instructions](https://github.com/TUDelft-IN4303/assignments/tree/master/milestone1-editor#initial-test-project)) in Eclipse.
-2. Create a new test suite in the test project.
-   1. Select *File > New > File* from the menu.
-   2. Use `.spt` as a file extension.
-3. Write your first test module in that file.

-Each test module gets its own file.
-You can add directories to your project to group the test files.
-If you build the editor project, your test modules will be parsed.

 # Syntax Definition

-##### Should I use templates?

-Yes.
-Even though we do not grade the generated pretty-printer, it will be useful in the next labs if your grammar has reasonable indentation when formating (or completing) a program.

 ##### Is it possible to split my syntax definition up in several files possibly in subfolders?